Untangling the role

 Mutational Testing

-Molecular profiling is part of the standard workup for AML and highly recommended in MDS.
-19,20
+Molecular profiling is recommended as part of the initial evaluation for AML and MDS, and at relapse.16,17,a

-Due to the negative prognostic impact of certain mutations, the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend expedited testing at diagnosis, and repeated testing at relapse and progression.20
+Due to the negative prognostic impact of certain mutations, the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia recommend expedited testing at diagnosis, and repeated testing at relapse and progression.16

-A large, real-world data analysis has proven that a short delay for mutational testing has no negative bearing on outcomes in AML.21
+A large, real-world data analysis has demonstrated that a short delay for mutational testing has no negative bearing on outcomes in AML.18

-Molecular profiling is part of the standard workup for AML and highly recommended in MDS.
-19,20
+Molecular profiling is recommended as part of the initial evaluation for AML and MDS, and at relapse.16,17,a

-Due to the negative prognostic impact of certain mutations, the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend expedited testing at diagnosis, and repeated testing at relapse and progression.20
+Due to the negative prognostic impact of certain mutations, the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia recommend expedited testing at diagnosis, and repeated testing at relapse and progression.16

-A large, real-world data analysis has proven that a short delay for mutational testing has no negative bearing on outcomes in AML.21
+A large, real-world data analysis has demonstrated that a short delay for mutational testing has no negative bearing on outcomes in AML.18

-Recent advances in mutational testing techniques and availability at commercial reference laboratories have improved turnaround times to as few as 3-5 days.22–24
+Recent advances in mutational testing techniques, and availability at commercial reference laboratories, have improved turnaround times in some cases to a few days.16,19-23

 Stay in the Know